lrusso/TinyMCESpreadsheetPlugin/README.md

 # TinyMCE Spreadsheet Plugin

 Spreadsheet plugin for TinyMCE.
 The plugin stores the cell formula as a class name in the cell tag and inserts the result as the cell value.
 It only works inside tables.
 Operators like + - * / % ( ) and symbols like " $ . are allowed.
 This plugin allows you to make references between cells.
-The cells will update automatically if you change any value of any cell, but it won't update if you insert/delete a row/column.
-In that situation you will have to manually update the cell (just by opening the cell formula and pressing 'Ok').

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/TinyMCESpreadsheetPlugin/master/spreadsheet.png)